 - Thank You Letter for Networking

-In fact, informational interviews provide a great way to learn about a new industry or particular organization.
-An informational meeting must include an introduction, a brief description of skills and experience, and a clear understanding of how the person you are writing to can help you find what you are seeking.
+An informational interview request letter should include an introduction, a brief description of skills and experience, and a clear understanding of how the person you are writing to can help you find what you are seeking.
 The following resources will provide further assistance in this area:

 Finally, after a networking event, it’s always a good idea to follow up to solidify the new connections you’ve made.
 Follow-up letters should be sent within 24 hours, mention a topic from the event, and offer some type of help before asking for a request.

 Tips for Writing a Networking Letter